dkwright/arcgis-sentinel-2-change-monitor/README.md

     These scripts will require some variables to be set to match your ArcGIS Enterprise / Iamge Server configuration.

 ### A note about SCP
-02-manage-image-services.ipynb, and 02-manage-image-services.py includes a method that transfers the File GeoDataBase to a Linux File Server configured with the Image Hosting Site.
-Note that a Folder Datastore was configured using the Image Server Manager allow data access to the File Server.
+02-manage-image-services.ipynb, and 02-manage-image-services.py includes a method that transfers the File GeoDataBase (FGDB) to a Linux File Server configured with the Image Hosting Site.
+Note that a Folder Datastore was configured using the Image Server Manager application allowing data access to the File Server.
 Also note that there is a server folder created on the Image Hosting site "change_monitor" that is in use to partition the Image Services created / updated by this code base.
 The SCP method here passes the user's id_rsa key to authenticate with the Linux File Server.
 If you are using a Windows host for your Image Hosting storage, please examine OpenSSH to provide SCP capabilities for Windows, or consider an alternative file transfer method.
-Yet another laternative is to run this code on the Image Server which would altogether eliminate the need for file transfer.
+Yet another alternative is to modify this code to create FGDB on the Image Server directly, or to create the Mosiac Dataset within an Enterprise GeoDataBase, wither of which would altogether eliminate the need for the file transfer step.

 ## The "service_mgmt" directory
 ### Contains a JSON template for publishing new image services: